mikebronner/laravel-model-caching/README.md

 ### Disabling Caching of Queries
-**Recommendation: add this to all your seeder queries to avoid pulling in cacched information when reseeding multiple times.**
+**Recommendation: add this to all your seeder queries to avoid pulling in cached information when reseeding multiple times.**
 You can disable a given query by using `disableCache()` in the query chain, and it needs to be placed (anywhere) prior to the query command (`get()`, `all()`, `find()`, etc).
 For example: